 Some property managers are responsible for handling financial operations, including preparing financial statements for owners or investors, taxes, insurance dues, payroll and payroll taxes.
 Community and homeowner association managers collect association dues and use them for various services provided to the community, such as landscape, playground, swimming pool or clubhouse maintenance.

-According to the U.S. Bureau of Labor Statistics (BLS), property, real estate, and community association managers held 165,960 jobs in 2013 (www.bls.gov).
-The BLS predicts that employment in property management should grow by 12% from 2012 to 2022, which is about average compared to all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), property, real estate, and community association managers held 174,410 jobs in 2015.
+The BLS predicts that employment in property management should grow by 8% from 2014 to 2024.

 Formal education isn't required to enter into property management, but opportunities are best for those with degrees in real estate management, business administration, accounting or finance.
 Opportunities are expected to be good in the senior housing and healthcare areas.